junxit/us-congress-bills-113/bill.md

 # H.R.
 2083

-> To amend the Elementary and Secondary Education Act of 1965 to require criminal background checks for school employees.
+> To require State educational agencies that receive funding under the Elementary and Secondary Education Act of 1965 to have in effect policies and procedures on background checks for school employees.

 ## § 1.
 Short title